My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 Don’t forget to sample some street food too – there are dishes for all tastes, whether it’s a steaming bowl of beef noodle soup, grilled mochi, or a sweet mango smoothie.

-If you are interested in nightlife, you can make it a point to stick around until night falls to experience Taipei’s lively nightlife!
+If you are interested in nightlife, you can make it a point to stick around until night falls to experience Taipei’s lively nightlife.

-Day 5: Thermal Hot Springs
+Day 5: Relax With Thermal Hot Springs

 Explore the hot springs town of Beitou